neilsf/XC-BASIC/README.md

 Note #1: For string arguments, the two-byte address of the string will be passed to the ML routine.
 Strings are nullbyte-terminated.

 Note #2: The callee *must* pull all arguments from the stack and *must* push exactly 2 bytes (as of current version).
 The program will break otherwise.

+###@ (address of) operator

+Used within an expression, the `@` operator returns the memory address of the variable that it is prepended to, as an integer.

+Example:

+	rem define a new variable
+	let x=1

+	rem retrieve information about the variable
+	print "the value of x is ", x
+	print "the address of x is ", @x

 # Using the compiler